Deposit protection at every life stage

 The Canada Deposit Insurance Corporation (CDIC) is a federal Crown corporation that protects eligible deposits held in its member institutions against the risk of failure.
 This protection is free and automatic; you don’t need to sign up.
 But you should take the time to learn how it works, because not all deposits at member financial institutions are protected, and there are limits on deposits that are covered per category for each depositor.

-CDIC protects eligible deposits at over 80 financial institutions in Canada, up to a maximum of $100,000 in each of seven separately protected categories.
+CDIC protects eligible deposits at over 80 financial institutions in Canada, up to a maximum of $100,000 in each separately protected categories.
 Whether you’re just starting to build your savings or you’re nearing retirement, knowing how deposit protection works can help you make informed decisions about your money.

 Recent grads.
 If you’ve recently graduated from high school or university and you’re entering the workforce, CDIC will protect deposits in your chequing and savings accounts, TFSAs, GICs and RRSPs at member institutions for each depositor per insured category.
 But not everything in these accounts is covered.
 Mutual funds and stocks are not covered by CDIC.